Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models: Extension: boundary-aware transportation of Gaussian models

 Figure \ref{fig:airfoil_selectpoints_1} shows the selected points $P_{\rm hf}^+$ for two values of the Mach number.
 We resort to the same indicator introduced in \eqref{eq:modified_ducros} to identify the set $P_{\rm hf}^+$.
 To facilitate the interpolation task we discard points outside $(0,1)\times \mathbb{R}$; furthermore, we separate \emph{a priori} the two clouds of points by discriminating between positive and negative heights.
 Note that the latter expedient allows us to apply the procedure described in section \ref{sec:gauss_model_coherent} to build the Gaussian models for the upper and lower shocks, and ultimately robustifies the identification task.
 In the future, we wish to investigate performance of automated detection algorithms for Gaussian mixtures, \cite{mclachlan2019finite}.

 Figures \ref{fig:airfoil_density_bnd_aware_angle1}, \ref{fig:airfoil_density_bnd_aware_2_angle1} and \ref{fig:airfoil_density_bnd_aware_3_angle1} show performance of our nonlinear interpolation procedure.
-Figure \ref{fig:airfoil_density_bnd_aware_angle1}, shows the BA convex displacement interpolation for two values of the parameter $s$: we observe that the interpolation procedure is able to generate physically-meaningful interpolations.
-Figure \ref{fig:airfoil_density_bnd_aware_2_angle1} compares the behavior of the relative $L^2$ error for BA convex displacement interpolation and linear convex interpolation: similarly, Figure \ref{fig:airfoil_density_bnd_aware_3_angle1} shows horizontal slices of truth and predicted density profiles for $M=0.83$ --- we set $s=1/2$ for both linear and nonlinear interpolation.
+Figure \ref{fig:airfoil_density_bnd_aware_angle1}, shows the BA CDI for two values of the parameter $s$: we observe that the interpolation procedure is able to generate physically-meaningful interpolations.
+Figure \ref{fig:airfoil_density_bnd_aware_2_angle1} compares the behavior of the relative $L^2$ error for BA CDI and linear convex interpolation: similarly, Figure \ref{fig:airfoil_density_bnd_aware_3_angle1} shows horizontal slices of truth and predicted density profiles for $M=0.83$ --- we set $s=1/2$ for both linear and nonlinear interpolation.
 Note that the shock on the upper part of the airfoil is not tracked as accurately as the lower shock by our nonlinear interpolation: this might be due to the inaccuracy of the Gaussian model and might also be due to the fact that the optimal value of $s$ is not necessarily a linear function of $\alpha = \frac{M-M_0}{M_1-M_0}$ (see discussion in section \ref{sec:motivating_examples} and results in Figure \ref{fig_sw4}).